-Pressing the RES (+) button once will result in a 1 mph (1.6 km/h) increase in set speed.
-Each subsequent tap of the button results in an increase of 1 mph (1.6 km/h).
+- Pressing the RES (+) button once will result in a 2 km/h increase in set speed.
+Each subsequent tap of the button results in an increase of 2 km/h. - If the button is continually pressed, the set speed will continue to increase until the button is released, then the new set speed will be established.